Lorenzo Masselli

-Lorenzo Robin Masselli (Johannesburg, 17 April 1997) is a South African born, Italian rugby union player.
+Lorenzo Robin Masselli (born 17 April 1997 in Johannesburg) is a South African born, Italian rugby union player.
 His usual position is as a Flanker and he currently plays for Zebre in Pro14.

 He played for Zebre in Pro14 from 2019 to 2021.

 In 2016 and 2017, Masselli was named in the Italy Under 20 squad.

+Masselli is now the assistant coach and forwards coach for Twickenham based team, Thamesians RFC.